Cloufield/GWASTutorial/04_Data_QC/README.md

 ### LD Pruning

-There are often strong Linkage disequilibrium(LD) among SNPs, for some analysis we don't need all SNPs and we need to remove the redundant SNPs to avoid bias in genetic estimations.
+There is often strong Linkage disequilibrium(LD) among SNPs, for some analysis we don't need all SNPs and we need to remove the redundant SNPs to avoid bias in genetic estimations.
 For example, for relatedness estimation, we will use only LD-Pruned SNP set.

 We can use `--indep-pairwise 50 5 0.2` to filter out those in strong LD and keep only the independent SNPs.
 Please check https://www.cog-genomics.org/plink/1.9/ld#indep for the meaning of each parameter.